 Our customer, Dan Barker (29), got an extra £11,000 towards his first home using his OneFamily Lifetime ISA.

 Please note: This case study is not financial advice.
-If you’re not sure what’s best for your circumstances, it’s best to speak with a financial adviser.
+If you’re not sure what’s best for your circumstances, it’s best to speak to someone you trust to give you financial advice.

 Dan’s lifetime ISA success story

-With the combination of the lifetime ISA bonus and increase in value from the stock market*, Dan benefitted from an extra £11,000 on top of the money he put into his lifetime ISA.
+With the combination of the lifetime ISA bonus and increases in investment returns*, Dan got an extra £11,000 on top of the money he paid in himself.

 How a lifetime ISA boosted Dan’s deposit fund

-Dan invested money in his OneFamily Lifetime ISA for six years before getting the keys to his one-bed flat in Bristol.
+Dan invested in his OneFamily Lifetime ISA for six years before getting the keys to a flat in Bristol.

 He put in £21,050 of his own money in total, receiving over £5,000 in bonus money from the government.